vault27/Foundation/ssl.md

 ## High level

-- Share a secret key: RSA, DH, EDH, ECEDH
+- Key exchange + shared secret calculation: RSA, DH, DHE, ECDHE
-- Authenticate server to client: RSA certificate, digital signature of handshake transcript
+- Key exchange should be authenticated - Authenticate server to client: RSA certificate(that is signed bu trusted CA, not expired or revoked), digital signature of handshake transcript - RSA,
 - Authenticate client to server - possible
-- Encrypt data with symmetric algorithm + HMAC authentication or AEAD ciphers
+- Encrypt data with (symmetric algorithm + HMAC authentication) or AEAD ciphers

 ## Versions